Mid-Florida Airport

-The Mid-Florida Airport (FAA LID: X55) is a privately owned, public use airport located 3 miles east of Eustis, Florida.
-The airport sits on 30 acres at an elevation of 167 feet.
+The Mid-Florida Airport (FAA LID: X55) is a privately owned, public use airport located 3 miles east of Eustis, Florida, United States.
+The airport sits on 30 acres, at an elevation of 167 feet.

 The airport is home to flying clubs that provide access to aircraft such as hang gliders, light sport aircraft, and traditional fixed-wing airplanes.

 Facilities and aircraft

 The airport has one runway.
 Designated as runway 18/36, the runway measures 3200 x 80 ft (975 x 24 m) and is made of turf.
 For the 12-month period ending September 18, 2018, the airport had 21,170 aircraft operations, an average of 58 per day.
 It was 96% general aviation, 5% air taxi, and <1% military.
 For the same time period, 63 aircraft were based at the airport, all airplanes: 59 single-engine and 4 multi-engine.

 The airport does not have a fixed-base operator, and no fuel is available at the airport.

 In 2000, airport officials announced they would construct up to 17 hangars to house more aircraft.